tokkiwa/ImageTextCoding/README.md

 The weights for DiffBIR is available at https://github.com/XPixelGroup/DiffBIR.
 We adopt 'v1_general' weights through our experiments.

-Our pre-trained weight is avairable at [this link](https://github.com/tokkiwa/ImageTextCoding/releases/download/v0.1-alpha/10ep_cheng_3_mse0.5_vgg0.2_i2t0.2_iqa0.1.tar).
-Please note that this is nightly release.
+Our pre-trained weight is avairable at [this link](https://github.com/tokkiwa/ImageTextCoding/releases/tag/v1.0).
-All the weights for the experiment will be released soon.

 - Install requirements (using virtual environment is recommended).
 ```